-Now that we know what an IP address is along with its categories, the next step is to find the IP Address.
+Now that we know what an IP address is along with its categories, the next step is to find it.
 Please note that every device connected to the network has its unique IP Address.
-So, down below are the most common steps to find the IP Address:
+So, down below are the most common steps to find the IP:

 - If you are using a computer running on Windows, go to the command prompt and type the command, ‘ipconfig.’
 In a few moments, you can see the IP Address of your computer.